10cyrilc/full-screen-clock/README.md

 ## Features

 - Full-screen clock display with large digits
-- Digital clock format with hours, minutes, and seconds
+- Digital clock format with hours, minutes, seconds, date and day of the week
 - Automatic time updates
-- Customizable clock color and background

 ## Screenshot